dallasread/vue-superstore/README.md

-superstore.projects.build({}) // Is not yet reflected in relationships superstore.projects.create({}) // Builds AND saves the instance superstore.projects.query() // Promise that returns all projects superstore.projects.findById() // Promise that returns the matching project
+superstore.projects.build({}) // Is not yet reflected in relationships superstore.projects.create({}) // Builds AND saves the instance superstore.projects.query() // Promise that returns all projects superstore.projects.find(123) // Promise that returns a single instance
 ```

 Note: It is possible to `class MySpecialModel extends Superstore.Model ...` and supply it in the `Superstore` configuration: